sanger-tol/curationpretext/README.md

 ## Introduction

-**sanger-tol/curationpretext** is a bioinformatics pipeline typically used in conjunction with [TreeVal](https://github.com/sanger-tol/treeval) to generate pretext maps (and optionally telomeric, gap, coverage and repeat density plots which can be ingested into pretext) for the manual curation of high quality genomes.
+**sanger-tol/curationpretext** is a bioinformatics pipeline typically used in conjunction with [TreeVal](https://github.com/sanger-tol/treeval) to generate pretext maps (and optionally telomeric, gap, coverage, and repeat density plots which can be ingested into pretext) for the manual curation of high quality genomes.

 This is intended as a supplementary pipeline for the [treeval](https://github.com/sanger-tol/treeval) project.
-However, can be simply used to generate pretext maps.
+This pipeline can be simply used to generate pretext maps, information on how to run this pipeline can be found in the [usage documentation](https://pipelines.tol.sanger.ac.uk/curationpretext/usage).

 <!-- TODO nf-core: Include a figure that guides the user through the major workflow steps.
 Many nf-core
      workflows use the "tube map" design for that.
 See https://nf-co.re/docs/contributing/design_guidelines#examples for examples.   -->

-1. Generate Maps - Generates pretext maps aswell as a static image.
+1. Generate Maps - Generates pretext maps as well as a static image.

-2. Accessory files - Generates the repeat density, gap, telomere and coverage tracks.
+2. Accessory files - Generates the repeat density, gap, telomere, and coverage tracks.

 ## Usage